skoomasteve/WINSurvey/README.md

 -- RSAT required for domain device scan + DomainMachines.txt output

+-- Port scan values are processesed as:
+   - If this handshake completes in time → Open
+   - If the server refuses it → Closed
+   - If nothing answers → Filtered

 -- The first line of txt/csv import files will be treated as a hostname